CÓMO ELEGIMOS LOS PERFUMES QUE ENCONTRARÁS EN ALL YOURS All Yours

 The term niche in its definition means, small market segment that corresponds to a very specific demand.

-Commercial perfumes are created from variations of aromas that contain the best-selling perfumes, which means that, at their base, they all smell alike.
+Commercial perfumes are created from variations of scents contained in best-selling perfumes, which means that at their core, they all smell similar.

-With this premise, the positioning of differentiation and individuality of a perfume is ruled out, so some brands and perfumers decided to return to the perfumery of the past, of know-how, creative and focused on unique raw materials, leaving aside mass production and high profitability.
+With this premise, the positioning of differentiation and individuality of a Perfume is discarded, so that some brands and perfumers decided to return to the perfumery of the past, with its know-how, creativity and focus on unique raw materials.mass production and high profitability.

-In summary, niche perfumery is based on offering unique and emotional fragrances, aimed at people who value aromas and seek to differentiate themselves and affirm their identity.
-The ultimate objective of the perfumery that you will find in All Yours, is to offer you a wide selection of fragrances so you don't smell like everyone else.
+In a nutshell, niche perfumery is based on offering unique and emotional fragrances, aimed at people who value fragrances and seek to differentiate themselves and assert their identity..
+The ultimate goal of the perfumery that you will find at All Yoursis to offer you a wide selection of fragrances so you won't smell like everyone else.

-In addition, the perfumes that you will find in All Yours They will not be in stores for the general public, but in small perfumeries and concept stores.
+In addition, the perfumes you will find in All Yours will not be in stores for the general public, but in small perfume shops and concept stores.

 I want to meet them!